BelaPlatform/bela_site/gsoc.md

 The Trill sensors are a family of capacitive touch sensing devices which connect to a host device via I2C.
 While I2C is widespread on embedded computers and microcontroller boards, it is not exposed on most desktop and laptop computers.

 In order to use Trill with your computer you normally need an I2C-USB adapter or a microcontroller board (e.g.: Arduino) which normally relay the information to a host computer via Serial.
 This project will simplify using Trill sensors on a non-embedded device by allowing to seamlessly interact with the sensors using a serial device as a proxy.
 In the process, you will expand the Trill library to handle the serial proxy.
-Additionally, you will update the interface to communicate with Trill from Pure Data, Supercollider and Csound, which is currently exclusive to Bela, to be accesible from these languages on any systems.
+Additionally, you will update the interface to communicate with Trill from Pure Data, Supercollider and Csound, which is currently exclusive to Bela, to be accessible from these languages on any systems.

-**Goal:** Create a serial proxy for the Trill capactive touch sensors.
+**Expected outcomes:** Create a serial proxy for the Trill capacitive touch sensors.
 **Hardware Skills:** Minimal
 **Software Skills:** C, C++, Serial, I2C
 **Possible Mentors:** Giulio Moro
+**Expected size of project:** 175 hour
 **Upstream Repository:** [https://github.com/BelaPlatform/Bela](https://github.com/BelaPlatform/Bela), [https://github.com/thestk/rtaudio](https://github.com/BelaPlatform/Bela), [https://github.com/PortAudio/portaudio](https://github.com/PortAudio/portaudio)
+**Difficulty:** Medium

 <!-- ## Improving support for other programming languages on Bela